ile/derby-ui-modal/README.md

 <ui2:modal keydown>
 ```

-Give it a name
+Give it a name.
+This will create functions `app.modal.my_dialog.show` and `app.modal.my_dialog.close` which can be used in templates and in the code.
 ```html
 <ui2:modal name="my_dialog">
 ```

-This will create functions `app.modal.my_dialog.show` and `app.modal.my_dialog.close` which can be used in templates and in the code.
+You can of course combine these parameters.

 ## Beware